Benefits for Beginners

 The workforce is becoming increasingly focused on personalization, so well-thought-out benefits speak volumes to potential hires.
-For instance, if your staff base typically falls between 25 and 30 years old, it would make sense to offer childcare benefits.
+For example, if your staff base typically falls between 25 and 30 years old, it would make sense to offer childcare benefits.
 However, for a company predominantly composed of baby boomers, childcare will probably not have the same appeal.
 Likewise, it would be prudent to offer tuition assistance benefits for when your target demographic is younger.

-Employers should also evaluate the benefits packages offered by competitors.
+Organizations should also evaluate the benefits packages offered by competitors.
 Conducting research on common benefit offerings within a given industry provides employers insight into the employee wants and needs when it comes to benefits.
 Using this information, employers can offer benefits that employees want and, as a result, increase employee retention.

 How Much Do Group Health Plans Cost?

 How much of the premium are employers responsible for?
-Carriers used to require 50% contribution for at least the employee-only premium.
+Carriers used to require a 50% contribution for at least the employee-only premium.
 Some carriers and groups will allow for a smaller percentage, but it depends on the situation.